laurent22/joplin/readme/terminal.md

 Notes exported from Evernote via .enex files [can be imported](https://joplin.cozic.net/#importing) into Joplin, including the formatted content (which is converted to Markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).
 Plain Markdown files can also be imported.

-The notes can be [synchronised](#synchronisation) with various targets including the file system (for example with a network directory) or with Microsoft OneDrive.
+The notes can be [synchronised](#synchronisation) with various targets including the file system (for example with a network directory), Nextcloud, Dropbox, OneDrive or WebDAV.
 When synchronising the notes, notebooks, tags and other metadata are saved to plain text files which can be easily inspected, backed up and moved around.

 <img src="https://joplin.cozic.net/images/ScreenshotTerminal.png" style="max-width: 60%">